cse110-fa21-group11/cse110-sp21-group11/admin/team.md

 - Communication is key!
 - Team contribution from everyone, but make sure that not all the work falls onto one person or a few select team members.
 Remember, bus factor shouldn't be low.
 - Don't feel afraid to ask for help
+- Respect each other's point of views and commitment.
 - Psychological safety: Mistakes are normal.
 If a team member makes a mistake, don't attack them for it.
 Reassure them that it's okay and ask for help.

 ## **Members** ##